swift-server/swift-aws-lambda-runtime/Examples/StreamingFromEvent/README.md

   --auth-type AWS_IAM \
   --invoke-mode RESPONSE_STREAM
 ```
-This calls return various information, including the URL to invoke your function.
+This call returns various information, including the URL to invoke your function.

 ```json
 {